Rebate Management: A Comprehensive Guide

 As competition rises, rebate programs have evolved to offer tailored incentives.

-- Tiered Growth-Based Rebates: Customers or vendors can be rewarded for incremental growth with higher rebates for greater purchase increases to motivate continuous growth.
+1. Tiered Growth-Based Rebates: To motivate continuous growth, customers or vendors can be rewarded for incremental growth with higher rebates for greater purchase increases.

 How Incentive Programs Boost Brand Loyalty and Sales Growth